-From Dean on March 29th, 2007 in Decks and Patios
+From Engineering on March 29, 2007 in Decks and Patios

 Rubber decking is relatively new and is composed of 50 percent plastic and 50 percent old tires, helping to solve the problem of what to do with worn-out treads.
 The material, originally used commercially for flooring in livestock trailers, is tough, durable, and impervious to water, insects, and UV rays.
 It comes in three colors, but the color isn’t warranted to last.
 Cost: $2.30/linear foot.